dhruvspatel/Facial-Keypoint-Detection/README.md

 Here I have used the [YouTube Faces Dataset](https://www.cs.tau.ac.il/~wolf/ytfaces/).
 It consists of 5770 color images.
 All of these images are separated into either a training or a test set of data.

-3462 of these images are training images
-2308 are test images
+3462 of these images are training images and 2308 are test images.

  In each training and test image, there is a single face and 68 keypoints, with coordinates (x, y), for that face.

-##### Data Transformations:
+#### Data Transformations:

  Neural networks often expect images that are standardized; a fixed size, with a normalized range for color ranges and coordinates, and (for PyTorch) converted from numpy lists and arrays to tensors.
 Therefore I have created 4 functions which will help in the required transformations: